How to buy a house with 5% deposit?

 What percentage should a deposit be to buy a house?

-The government launched a mortgage guarantee scheme to support home buyers with a lower deposit.
+The government launched a mortgage guarantee scheme to help home buyers with lower deposits.
 The mortgage guarantee scheme is available with several high-street banks, including Lloyds, Santander, Barclays, HSBC and NatWest.
-The scheme is planned to run until 30 June 2025, though it can be closed sooner than this.
+The scheme was originally planned to end on 30th June 2025; however, this is now a permanent scheme as the "Freedom to Buy Scheme", though it can be closed sooner than this.

 The guarantee protects the bank, not the borrower, if the borrower doesn't repay the mortgage in full to the lender on voluntary sale or repossession.
 Where there is a shortfall, the government reimburses the mortgage lender.

-Beyond this government scheme, it's important to note that other avenues exist for securing a home with a 5% deposit.
-For example, if you're looking at new build properties, private initiatives like the New Build Boost scheme can provide an alternative route to homeownership with a low upfront cost.
+Beyond this government scheme, there are other avenues for securing a home with a 5% deposit.
+For example, if you're looking at new-build properties, private initiatives such as the New Build Boost scheme or the Deposit Unlock scheme can provide an alternative route to homeownership with a low upfront cost.

 For first-home buyers, the 5% deposit mortgage guarantee scheme makes home-buying more affordable.